The global spread of the coronavirus: Where is it? | Malay Mail

 One person is sick in Bordeaux and another is ill in Paris.
 A third person, who is a close relative of one of the other two, has also been confirmed to have the virus.

-All three had recently travelled to China and had now been placed in isolation.
+All three had recently travelled to China and have now been placed in isolation.

 Japan

-Japan’s health authorities confirmed a second case yesterday.
-Local media said the patient was a man in his 40s who was originally from Wuhan and on a trip to Japan.
+Japan’s health authorities confirmed the country’s fourth case on Saturday: A man in his 40s, visiting Japan from Wuhan, who is currently in hospital in a stable condition.

-The country’s first case was reported by the health ministry last week: A man who had visited Wuhan and was hospitalised on January 10, four days after his return to Japan.
+Another man was hospitalised on January 10, four days after his return from a visit to Wuhan.

+And a further two people from the Chinese city — a man in his 40s and a woman in her 30s — have also been treated in hospital for fever.

 Australia

-Australia today confirmed its first case of the virus, a man who arrived in Melbourne from China a week ago.
+Canada said Saturday it had identified its first “presumptive” case of the virus in a man who returned to Toronto from Wuhan.

-Authorities said they were contacting people who had travelled on the same plane from China and offering advice.
+The patient is aged in his 50s and has been placed in isolation.

 Malaysia

-Malaysia confirmed its first three cases today.
-All are Chinese nationals on holiday from Wuhan who arrived in the country from Singapore two days earlier.
+Malaysia confirmed its fourth case on Sunday.
+All are Chinese nationals on holiday from Wuhan who arrived in the country from Singapore.

-A 66-year-old woman and two boys, aged two and 11, are in a stable condition and are being kept in an isolation ward at a public hospital, Malaysia’s health minister said.
+A 66-year-old woman and two boys, aged two and 11, are in stable condition, Malaysia’s health minister said Saturday.

+The latest confirmed case is a 40-year-old man who entered the country on a bus with a Chinese tour group.

 Nepal